ecoacoustics/web-components/docs/spec.md

 This means that the component does not depend on a data structure for pagination.

-All the `oe-verification-grid` component takes as a callback that can be used to instantiate an array of validation items.
+All the `oe-verification-grid` component takes as a callback that can be used to instantiate an array of verification items.

 - Single-class (verify a single existing tag)
 - Multi-class (verify multiple existing tags)